kopilim96/myASP.NET_2/README.md

 # myASP.NET_2
-I am still learning the concept behind the ASP.NET and This is my 2nd ASP.Net Core Project with MVC titled Library Management System
+I am still learning the concept behind the ASP.NET after my 1st ASPNET Project and This is my 2nd ASP.Net Core Project with MVC titled Library Management System

 Learning from this Project